-Training in Urban Medicine and Public Health (TRIUMPH), directed by Cindy Haq, MD, was established in 2009 to prepare medical students to become community-responsive physicians committed to promoting health equity for urban underserved populations.
+Training in Urban Medicine and Public Health (TRIUMPH) was established in 2009 to prepare medical students to become community-responsive physicians committed to promoting health equity for urban underserved populations.
 The program combines clerkships, preceptorships and electives with community and public health experiences, integrating clinical medicine with public health training in Milwaukee.

 Students apply for TRIUMPH during their second year of medical school.
 Eight students are selected to participate in the full 3rd and 4th year program and eight are selected to participate in an abbreviated third-year program.

 Participants gain first-hand knowledge and experience regarding the rewards and challenges of providing health care in an urban underserved setting, learn asset based approaches to community health and development, access community resources, enhance cultural skills, engage with communities, and conduct a population-based health project under the guidance of faculty, community and public health mentors.